carstenSpraener/upe/README.md

 A UPE application is a collection of UProcess-Classes.
 Each UProcess has a unique name.
 The UProcesses are managed by a UProcessEngine.

-There are several ProcessEngines to run such applications.
+There are several UProcessEngines to run such applications.
 UPE supports at the moment swing/javaFX, Tomcat/JSP, SpringBoot/Angular, and Test

-A Process can call a sub process of jump to another process.
+A Process can call a sub process or jump to another process.
 Several life cycle methods inform the application of important life cycle events like started, finished or canceled.

 #### Composite-Pattern for UProcess